danilosierrac/gilbert-index/_posts/2017-08-11-the-right-to-bear-bank-accounts.md

 To which, the bank might respond: “We’re under no obligation to provide a reason.
 We can close your account at any time and for any reason, terms you agreed to when you opened up your account.
 This is clearly stated in the account agreement.
 Duh.”

-Banks can actually do this.
+In the United States, where I'm from, banks can actually do this.

 I know someone who had a checking account with Charles Schwab.
 Schwab sent the person a letter stating that Schwab is exercising its right to close down the account in a month.
 The guy called to find out why, but the emotionless Schwab rep reiterated something along the lines of: “*We can close your account at any time and for any reason, terms you agreed to when you opened up your account.
 This is clearly stated in the account agreement.
 Duh.*”